Staff

 Instructor

-Margaret Anne began training in dance under Linda Chase and Allison Shenton at Dance Arts at the age of seven.
-She trained in ballet, pointe, jazz, modern, and tap.
-She performed many Nutcracker roles at Dance Arts, including Clara, Snow Queen, Dew Drop, Russian Duet, Soldier Doll, and many more.
-In her junior and senior years of high school, she served as an assistant instructor at Dance Arts and now teaches and assists classes weekly.
+Margaret Anne began training in dance under Linda C. Chase and Allison Shenton at Dance Arts at the age of seven.
+She trained in ballet, pointe, jazz, modern, and tap, and performed many Nutcracker roles at Dance Arts, including Clara, Snow Queen, Dew Drop, Russian Duet, and many more.
+During her junior and senior years of high school, she served as an assistant instructor at Dance Arts and has continued teaching ever since.

-Margaret Anne is grateful for the opportunity to pass on her passion for dance to the younger dancers at the same studio where she found her love for dance so many years ago.
+Margaret Anne is grateful for the opportunity to pass on her passion at the same studio where she found her love for dance so many years ago.

 Lauren Griffin